Last Updated on December 19, 2019

-Image 41 – Fracture Upper End Ulna Fixed with Reconstruction Plate and Interfragmentary Fragment
+Image 41 – Fracture Upper-End Ulna Fixed with Reconstruction Plate and Interfragmentary Fragment

 Here is AP view

-Fracture was treated by open reduction and internal fixation using interfragmentary screws and reconstruction plate.
+The fracture was treated by open reduction and internal fixation using interfragmentary screws and reconstruction plate.

 Here is peroperative photograph taken during surgery.